opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/rationale-for-choosing-twilio.md

 Similar to how you purchase phone line and prepaid cards, you have to purchase a phone number in order to send SMSes.

 A new phone number costs USD $1.15 per phone line for a US number.
-This is sufficient for PostmanSG's current functionality of 1-way SMS from you to your recipients, as 2-way SMS communications are not currently supported by PostmanSG.
+This is sufficient for Postman's current functionality of 1-way SMS from you to your recipients, as 2-way SMS communications are not currently supported by Postman.

 Comparatively, purchasing a Singapore number (which will allow 2-way SMS communications) will cost USD $80 per phone line.

 For more details, go to [Cost Breakdown](https://guide.postman.gov.sg/faqs/faq-sender/cost-breakdown).

-## Twilio Credentials Required on PostmanSG
+## Twilio Credentials Required on Postman

-In order to send SMSes using PostmanSG, we need the following Twilio Credentials, which will be available once your Twilio account is set up.
-You will need to add these into your PostmanSG dashboard to start using the SMS service on PostmanSG.
+In order to send SMSes using Postman, we need the following Twilio Credentials, which will be available once your Twilio account is set up.
+You will need to add these into your Postman dashboard to start using the SMS service on Postman.

 * Account SID
 * API Key